Exploring Genoa: A Treasure of the Italian Riviera

 Key Historical Highlights

-- The Palazzi dei Rolli: These magnificent palaces are UNESCO World Heritage sites and showcase the wealth of Genoa’s aristocracy during the 16th and 17th centuries.
+- Palazzi dei Rolli: These grand palaces, recognized as UNESCO World Heritage sites, reflect the opulence of Genoa’s aristocracy in the 16th and 17th centuries.

-- Christopher Columbus: Genoa is the birthplace of the famous explorer, and you can visit the house where he was born, which is now a museum.
+- Christopher Columbus: Genoa is the birthplace of the renowned explorer.
+Visitors can explore the museum housed in the building where he was born.

-- Genoese Maritime History: The city’s strategic location made it a vital naval power, with fascinating museums like the Galata Museo del Mare that detail its maritime history.
+- Maritime Heritage: Genoa’s strategic location established it as a formidable naval power.
+The Galata Museo del Mare offers insights into its maritime history.

 Cultural Experiences